boblauer/scraper/README.md

 scraper
 =======

-An image/video scraped for www.screenshot.com
+An image/video scraper for www.screenshot.com